Head & Neck Cancer

 The term head and neck cancer includes tumors arising in the mouth, throat, larynx, sinuses, lymph nodes, salivary glands, and thyroid gland.
 There are 50,000 new cases annually in the United States according to the National Cancer Institute, and it is the sixth most common type of cancer worldwide.
 Tobacco and heavy alcohol use are traditional risk factors.
 Infection with human papillomavirus (HPV) causes many types of head and neck cancer in non-tobacco users, however, and has become a significant problem throughout the developed world.

 Duke is a high-volume referral center for treatment of head and neck cancers.
-Physicians within this program are internationally recognized research and clinical experts who make these diseases their primary focus.
-Duke Cancer Institute's Head and Neck Cancer program has developed treatment innovations that now constitute the standard of care, such as a combination of intensive radiation therapy and simultaneous chemotherapy for advanced-stage head and neck cancer, operations that result in better function and less disfigurement, and the utilization of PET scanning before and after treatment to guide decision making.
+Physicians within this disease group are internationally recognized research and clinical experts who make these diseases their primary focus.
+Duke Cancer Institute's Head and Neck Cancer disease group has developed treatment innovations that now constitute the standard of care, such as a combination of intensive radiation therapy and simultaneous chemotherapy for advanced-stage head and neck cancer, operations that result in better function and less disfigurement, and the utilization of PET scanning before and after treatment to guide decision making.

 We've created a new model for integrated care for the treatment of head and neck cancer embraced by cancer centers across the world.

 Duke radiation oncologists are leading the effort to use functional metabolic imaging to better determine prognosis, to predict the outcome of a planned course of treatment, and to personalize overall treatment strategies.

 They are studying the use of CT and PET scans before and early in the course of treatment to determine if changes can be used to adjust treatment to reduce side effects.

 This information will help to personalize treatment for individuals.